ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: write_waveform_burst_detection

         Enables the detection of burst start and burst stop locations in the waveform.
-You can read the detected burst start and burst stop locations using :py:meth:`nirfsg.Session._get_waveform_burst_start_locations` and :py:meth:`nirfsg.Session._get_waveform_burst_stop_locations` methods respectively.
+You can read the detected burst start and burst stop locations using :py:meth:`nirfsg.Session.GetWaveformBurstStartLocations` and :py:meth:`nirfsg.Session.GetWaveformBurstStopLocations` methods respectively.

                         **Default Value:** :py:data:`~nirfsg.WriteWaveformBurstDetection.DISABLE`